-Associate, Sophie Etemadi, is attending the 2017 CAALA Trial Academy.
+Associate, Sophie Etemadi completed the 2017 CAALA Trial Academy.
 The Consumer Attorneys Association of Los Angeles (CAALA) Plaintiff Trial Academy (PTA) affords lawyers an opportunity to hone their trial skills with intensive training from accomplished trial The faculty of renowned lawyers teaches advanced techniques in trial preparation and trial practice.

 To learn more about Consumer Attorneys Association of Los Angeles, visit CAALA.org